rschuetzler/zotero_export_trimmer/README.md

 # Zotero Export Trimmer

-A simple utility to take the most useful columns from a Zotero library and trim them down to a format that is Notion-friendly.
+A simple utility to take the most useful columns from a Zotero library and trim them down to simpler format.
 All it really does is select a subset of the columns and rename some of them.
+I created it to help make a database in Notion mirroring my Zotero database so I can better track my reading, but the same output can be used for anything.

 ## Usage instructions